 ADAR1-Mediated RNA Editing Governs Cell-Type-Specific Phenotype Switching in Co-Occurring Aortic Stenosis and Coronary Artery Disease

-1Heart Center Bonn, Molecular Cardiology, Department of Internal Medicine II, University Hospital Bonn Bonn, Deutschland; 2Heart Center Bonn, Molecular Cardiology, Department of Internal Medicine II, University Hospital Bonn, Venusberg-Campus 1, Department of Internal Medicine II, University Hospital Bonn Bonn, Deutschland; 3Universitätsklinikum Bonn Medizinische Klinik und Poliklinik II Bonn, Deutschland; 4Universitätsklinikum Bonn Klinik und Poliklinik für Herzchirurgie Bonn, Deutschland; 5Heart Center, Molecular Cardilogy Internal Medicine-II Bonn, Deutschland
+1Heart Center Bonn, Molecular Cardiology, Department of Internal Medicine II, University Hospital Bonn Bonn, Deutschland; 2Heart Center Bonn, Molecular Cardiology Department of Internal Medicine II, University Hospital Bonn Bonn, Deutschland; 3Universitätsklinikum Bonn Medizinische Klinik und Poliklinik II Bonn, Deutschland; 4Universitätsklinikum Bonn Klinik und Poliklinik für Herzchirurgie Bonn, Deutschland; 5Heart Center, Molecular Cardiology Internal Medicine-II Bonn, Deutschland

 Rationale: Aortic valve stenosis (AVS) and coronary artery disease (CAD) represent a major clinical synergy, yet their shared molecular drivers remain elusive.
 While pathological phenotype switching of cardiac fibroblasts (CFs) and smooth muscle cells (SMCs) is a hallmark, the upstream regulators are poorly defined.
 We identify a novel axis: RNA editing by ADAR1.
 This enzyme installs millions of A-to-I modifications, acting as a master epitranscriptomic regulator.
 The direct genetic link between human ADAR1 mutations and AVS provides a compelling, yet unexplored, pathogenic mechanism.
 We hypothesize that ADAR1 serves as a critical brake on phenotype switching, and its loss unleashes cell-specific programs that drive both AVS and CAD from a shared molecular origin.